Yunnan Budget Tour: The Tea and Horse Road

 Travel the Yunnan Province: Trip from Dali to Shaxi

 From Dali, your trip will continue on to the tranquil village of Shaxi.
 Shaxi village was formerly one of the most important and prosperous trading posts of the Tea Horse Road.
 The “Tea Horse Road” was a network of trading routes for transporting goods between tea production areas in South Yunnan to Tibet.
 Primarily tea from Xishuangbanna was transported along this trade route to Tibet and salt and horses were transported to Yunnan in the opposite direction.

 On the way to Shaxi, you will make a stop in Shibaoshan.
 You will visit the Shizhong monastery, where there are many Buddhist stone sculptures to be admired in numerous caves.
 The stone sculptures in the Shizhong monastery are over 1500 years old and date back to times when Buddhism began to spread in the area.
-A well-kept hiking trail will bring you to Shaxi in less than 2 hours.
-In Shaxi there are now many guest houses.
-Staying overnight in one of these rustic boutique hotels is a unique experience.
+Staying overnight in a rustic Guesthouse near the market square.

 On first glance, it would seem surprising that we have booked your accommodation for the Yunnan Budget Tour in Shuhe village rather than Lijiang old town.
 However, Shuhe village is far less touristic than its big brother Lijiang.
 Shuhe is located 9km north of Lijiang and is a wonderful base to discover the area of Lijiang on your own.
 Lijiang old town can easily be reached from Shuhe in around 15 minutes with the public bus service.